isomerpages/cpib-corp/press-room/press-releases/_posts/2026-06-04-post-Chinese National Charged with Allegedly Offering Bribe to Two Certis Officers.md

 <p>a) Where, when and how did the alleged corrupt act happen?
 <br>b) Who was involved and what were their roles?
 <br>c) What was the bribe given and the favour shown?</p>
 <p>6.
-Under the law, the identity of the person making the report will be
+Under the law, the identity of the person making the report is protected,
-kept confidential, except when the court finds that the person has made a false statement in his corruption complaint.
-Complainants may also choose not to reveal their personal details when lodging a corruption complaint.</p>
+except where the court finds that the person has intentionally made a false statement in his or her report.
+Informers may choose to remain anonymous when making the report.</p>
 <p><strong>Corrupt Practices Investigation Bureau</strong>
 </p>